 This document sets out the framework for action to become a carbon-neutral Council and the direction of travel needed for a County-wide approach.
 There will be many ways in which we can meet our goals and many technological and policy developments along the way.
 We will, therefore, need to remain flexible and review our strategy regularly to ensure we take account of the latest developments.

 This document explores several topics where we know action needs to be taken.
 These include Transport, Buildings, Waste, Water, Natural Assets, Economy, and Food and Drink.
 A section on each of these topics sets out the key challenges and some suggested priority areas for action.
-From this strategy, we will be able to develop our own more detailed action plan and engage with partners, organisations, and individuals to encourage wider action beyond Dorset Council.
-Each section is supported by a separate more detailed background paper, providing some of the wider context and rationale.
+From this strategy and consultation with the public, we have developed more detailed action plans and will engage with partners, organisations, and individuals to encourage wider action beyond Dorset Council.
+Each section is supported by a separate more detailed back-ground paper, providing some of the wider context and rationale.

-We will monitor and report progress annually against both our action plan and carbon budgets and those of the wider County to ensure enough progress is being made or where greater focus is required to keep us on track.
+We will monitor and report progress bi-annually against both our strategy, action plans and carbon budgets, as well as with those of the wider county, to ensure enough progress is being made or where greater focus is required to keep us on track.
+Our action plans will be living documents that will be regularly updated to account for progress, availability of resources and changes in policy and technology.
 The strategy itself will be reviewed, either if it becomes clear that enough progress is not being made against the targets, or when the actions are largely complete and new ones need to be established.